 Tampering is Cheating – Information on Bat Tampering

 USA Baseball, our National Member Organizations and all licensed bat manufacturers take a strict anti-tampering stance when it comes to the illegal alteration or manipulation of USA Baseball Approved Bats (USABats).
-All youth bats certified under USABat feature permanent text that reads, “TAMPERING WITH THIS BAT MAY VIOLATE CERTAIN FEDERAL AND STATE LAWS AND VOIDS THE USA BASEBALL CERTIFICATION, AS WELL AS ALL MANUFACTURER WARRANTIES.”
+All bats certified under USABat feature permanent text that reads, “TAMPERING WITH THIS BAT MAY VIOLATE CERTAIN FEDERAL AND STATE LAWS AND VOIDS THE USA BASEBALL CERTIFICATION, AS WELL AS ALL MANUFACTURER WARRANTIES.”

-It is important for players, parents, coaches, and league officials to understand that bat tampering is considered cheating in baseball.
+It is important for players, parents, coaches, and league officials to understand that bat tampering is cheating in baseball.
 Individuals who tamper with a USABat certified bat risk their player being ejected from a game, suspended, or permanently banned from their league.
 Tampered bats also create higher risk of injury for players on the field.
 Parents or coaches who pursue, endorse, or allow bat tampering may face legal ramifications in the event of a player injury.
 Bat tampering is cheating – it is unethical, illegal, and dangerous.

 What is bat tampering?

 Bat tampering is an illegal practice that consists of altering a certified bat in order to enhance its performance.
 Any service offering to alter a bat beyond simple cosmetic changes is considered tampering.
 The term ‘tampering’ covers a wide variety of techniques used to alter or manipulate a bat.
 Some of these include:

 - Rolling a bat

 - Removing or repositioning any materials inside of a bat

 - Adding materials or weights to a bat